Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Empirical Application to Coauthorship Citation Networks

+{The non-monotone effect in the time interval $[2008,2016]$ suggests that during this time period possible reference lists with approximately 5\% to 7\% of self-citations have the highest probability to be the reference lists of actual publication events, rather than sampled reference lists of non-events.
+In contrast publications with more than 7\% self-citations become less likely during the time interval $[2008,2016]$.
+After 2016 the pattern becomes monotonically increasing, suggesting that in this period reference lists with higher ratios of self-citations are becoming increasingly more likely.}

 \paragraph{Paper citation popularity.} We have also found effects that are approximately monotone and nearly constant over time.
-The covariate ``paper citation popularity'' on a hyperedge $(I,J)$ at time $t$ is the average number of prior citations received by the papers in $J$.
+The covariate Paper citation popularity on a hyperedge $(I,J)$ at time $t$ is the average number of prior citations received by the papers in $J$.
 The baseline effect in Table~\ref{tab:summary_baseline} is positive, revealing the well-known ``preferential attachment'' or ``rich-get-richer'' effect in which papers that have been cited more often in the past are cited at a higher rate in the future.
-The TVNLE plot in Fig.~\ref{fig:empirical_effects2}(b) qualitatively confirms this by showing a monotone effect of the covariate throughout the observation period (although the increase is somewhat steeper in the middle and flatter for the earlier and later time points).
+The TVNLE plot in Fig.~\ref{fig:empirical_effects2}b qualitatively confirms this by showing a monotone effect of the covariate throughout the observation period (although the increase is somewhat steeper in the middle and flatter for the earlier and later time points). {The number of prior citations seems to monotonically increase a paper's likelihood to be cited in the future and that this pattern does hardly change over time.}

-In summary, our empirical analysis suggests that in relevant hyperevent networks we can find effects that are approximately monotone and constant over time (paper citation popularity), time-varying but almost monotone (cite paper and its references), non-monotone but mostly constant over time (difference in prior papers), or jointly time-varying and non-monotone (self citation).
+In summary, our empirical analysis suggests that in {relational hyperevent networks} we can find effects that are approximately monotone and constant over time (paper citation popularity), time-varying but almost monotone (cite paper and its references), non-monotone but mostly constant over time (difference in prior papers), and jointly time-varying and non-monotone (self-citation).